junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### Castiel and The Statue of Liberty

-They have talked about going back to Manhattan some time, but for one reason or another, they never did.
+They have talked about going back to Manhattan sometime, but for one reason or another, they never did.

-"It's too crowded of the year", "It's too hot or too cold now", "It's the raining season"...
+"It's too crowded at this time of the year", "It's too hot or too cold now", "It's the rainy season"...

 They just never go back, until one day, they have a good enough reason.

-Sam's young son, the little Dean, sees the Statue of Liberty on the TV and ever since, that becomes the only thing he ever wants.
+Sam's young son, the little Dean, sees the Statue of Liberty on the TV, and ever since, that has become the only thing he ever wants.

 "Didn't you and Cas have a really good time in Manhattan?"
 Sam calls him.

 Dean wouldn't forget it for a thousand years.
 "Yeah, it's like forever ago," he recalls.
 What he's really thinking is -- yeah, that's the time and place when they get together.

 "Want to visit again?"
 Sam prompts.
-"My kid could use some tour guide."
+"My kid could use a tour guide."

 "You could just say you want to have fun yourself, Sammy."
 Dean laughs.